gerard-bisama/DHIS2-fhir-lab-app/README.md

 3. Configuration of the HAPI JPA Server

 To make the JPA server working ones need to create a new mysql database and change the configuration files of JPA local server.
 To install mysql go to "https://doc.ubuntu-fr.org/mysql".
-Create a database named "dhis2_fhir"
+Create a database named "dhis2_fhir".
+The HAPI JPA Server can also be configured with PostgresSQL database.
+Create a postgres database and a role.
+Then assign the database to the role.
 - Open the config file locate here: /thelocationofyoursourcecode/dhis2-fhir/hapi-fhir-jpaserver-local/src/main/java/ca/uhn/fhir/jpa/demo.
 - Open the file FhirServerConfig.java, locate the code the public DataSource dataSource(), then  replace the lines below to the corresponding values.